MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/evaluate-performance/reference.md

 1. Set **CPU** to the desired level of throttling.

 Throttling is relative to the capabilities of your computer.
 For example, the **2x slowdown** option makes your CPU operate 2 times slower than normal.
-DevTools do not truly simulate the CPUs of mobile devices, because the architecture of mobile devices is very different from that of desktops and laptops.
+DevTools don't truly simulate the CPUs of mobile devices, because the architecture of mobile devices is very different from that of desktops and laptops.

 ### Turn on advanced paint instrumentation